Lichtsteiner's rapid rise from the provinces to the limelight

 Stephan Lichtsteiner is facing his baptism of fire as coach of FC Basel.
 The former national team captain must deliver immediately in the Europa League match against Viktoria Pilsen.

 It is an image that has burned itself into the collective Swiss football memory.
-When the Swiss national team won an extremely emotional preliminary round clash against Serbia 2:1 in Kaliningrad at the 2018 World Cup, Granit Xhaka and Xherdan Shaqiri celebrated their goals with the "double eagle" gesture.
-Captain Stephan Lichtsteiner also crosses his hands in front of his chest to show solidarity with his two teammates, who had received various provocations and insults from the Serbian camp in the previous days due to their Kosovan roots.
+When the Swiss national team won an extremely emotional clash against Serbia 2:1 in the preliminary round at the 2018 World Cup in Kaliningrad, Granit Xhaka and Xherdan Shaqiri celebrated their goals with the "double eagle" gesture.
+Captain Stephan Lichtsteiner also crossed his hands in front of his chest to show solidarity with his two teammates, who had received various provocations and insults from the Serbian camp in the previous days due to their Kosovan roots.

 The two are sitting in the media center of St. Jakob Park in Basel, Lichtsteiner on the left, Shaqiri on the right.
 One of them, Shaqiri, is still active as a player and once again showed his special class last Sunday with three goals and an assist against FC Zurich.
 The other, Lichtsteiner, hung up his football boots five and a half years ago and launched his second career as a coach.